Mithunvpatel/web_first/README.md

 # Currently working on prework for a Django webpage.
-# this project will illustrate all the moving parts with a modern webpage
+This project will illustrate all the moving parts with a modern webpage.
-# current tech utilization: Python, Django, Sqllite and various viz libraries
+# Current tech utilization: Python, Django, Sqllite and various viz libraries